Specialized Diverge

 • Carbon models are expensive.
 The alloy versions offer better value for gravel riding where you are less precious about weight

-Specialized Diverge Pro buying guide
+Specialized Diverge buying guide

 The Diverge is Specialized's gravel bike and it has quietly become one of their best sellers in the UK.
 As more riders discover that gravel riding is just road cycling with better scenery and fewer cars, the Diverge has been there waiting with open arms.
 It takes everything Specialized knows about road bikes and adds the tyre clearance and geometry to handle bridleways, towpaths, and fire roads.